 At the end of every month, InfoJobs provides an overview of the job market for various sectors of the economy.
 They found that the market for IT and other technology jobs is growing rapidly.

 The job site has studied the supply and demand of work in our country to reveal the evolution of the labor sectors in terms of the number of vacancies.
-It seeks to determine what the best opportunities are to find work and how is the profile of candidates.
+It seeks to determine what the best opportunities are to find work and how is the profile of candidates while also securing the companies interest by running a background check like this wich you can learn more about at Island Now.
 Last January, InfoJobs registered a total of 243,218 computer jobs in Spain, up 30% on the previous month.

 In January, the Community of Madrid (74,723 vacancies) and Catalonia (60,361 vacancies) were once again the main computer and IT job generators in Spain.
 For its part, the Valencian Community, with 20,262 vacancies published, currently occupies the third position, which is just above Andalusia.